fsalamancar/Olink_Plexus/README.md

 - 🧠 Feature selection using classification models
 - 📊 Logistic regression for association analysis

+## 💾 Data
+The data is shared via request

 ## 📦 Requirements

 All required packages and dependencies are listed in `requirements.txt`.